-We currently have relationships with a large number of MCOs and other Third Party Payors to provide pharmacy products and services, including infusion services.
-These relationships are primarily at a local or regional level.
+We currently have relationships with a large number of MCOs and other Third Party Payors to provide home infusion services.
+These relationships are at a national, regional or local level.
 A key element of our business strategy is to leverage our relationships, geographic coverage, clinical expertise and reputation in order to gain contracts with payors.
 Our infusion service contracts typically provide for us to receive a fee for preparing and delivering medications and related equipment to patients in their homes.
 Pricing is typically negotiated in advance on the basis of Average Wholesale Price ("AWP") minus some percentage of contractual discount, or Average Sales Price ("ASP") plus some percentage.
 In addition, we typically receive a per diem payment for the service and supplies component of care provided to patients in connection with infusion services and a visit rate for the associated skilled nursing provided.